Win81VMUser/SpiceVM/README.md

-# Please go to Wiki for ALL informations :)
+# We moved wikis to new site https://spicevirtualmachinery.blogspot.com/